Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Padres

 Geraldo Perdomo At The Plate

-- Perdomo has had at least one RBI in 26.3% of his games this year (26 of 99), with two or more RBI eight times (8.1%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Perdomo has an RBI in 26 of 100 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in three contests.

-- In 43.4% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (8.1%).
+- He has scored in 43 games this year (43.0%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.